-FSANZ has determined that permitting the proposed use of the enzyme as a processing aid is consistent with the specific order principles for 'Technological Function'.
+FSANZ has determined that permitting the use of this enzyme is consistent with the specific order policy principles for 'Technological Function'.
+All other requirements of the policy guidelines are similarly met.

 3 Draft variation

 The draft variation to the Code is at Attachment A and, if approved, is intended to take effect on gazettal.